 Those things are important.
 No one questions that.

 Yet prepping doesn’t fall apart because someone forgot canned food.
 It actually falls apart because of the smaller, less obvious items that support daily life.
-Those supplies that keep morale steady and sanitation under control when the system stops working.
+Those supplies that keep morale steady and hygiene under control when the system stops working.

 After publishing 23 Underrated Prepping Items That Could Save Your Life last year, I realized there were still many important items left out.
 This article continues that list with nine more things that many of my prepper friends and acquaintances often overlook.